 Let’s start with the first item on that list: choosing the numbers.
 Try asking Python this and see what it says:

->>> random_between(10, 15)
+>>> randint(10, 15)

-That first line is an important statement.
-You’ll need to put it at the start of every program you write in this course.
-It lets you use some things we’ve added to the basic Python language, to make your life easier.
-As well as putting it in programs you write, you should also type it in when you start a Python session.
+As well as putting this line in programs you write, you should also type it in when you start a Python session.
 Otherwise Python won’t understand some of the things you ask it to do.

 note: See Sheet M (Modules) if you want the gruesome details of what’s going on here.